chef-boneyard/chef-web-docs-2016/includes_role/includes_role_formats_ruby.rst

    default_attributes "node" => { "attribute" => [ "value", "value", "etc." ] }
    override_attributes "node" => { "attribute" => [ "value", "value", "etc." ] }

 where both default and override attributes are optional and at least one run-list (with at least one run-list item) is specified.
-For example, a role named "webserver" that has a run-list that defines actions for three different roles, and for certain roles takes extra steps (such as the "apache2" role listening on ports 80 and 443):
+For example, a role named ``webserver`` that has a run-list that defines actions for three different roles, and for certain roles takes extra steps (such as the ``apache2`` role listening on ports 80 and 443):

 .. code-block:: javascript